 For decades, he honed his craft.
 Scriber learned every trail, bird, frog, bush, and more on Montserrat while working for the island’s Forestry Division.
 Then in 2010, he opened Scriber’s Adventure Tours to take visitors on hikes through the Centre Hills and the green heart of Montserrat.

 I met Scriber bright and early (after a truly ill-timed adventure with Montserrat bush rum) for just such a hike on the Oriole Trail.
 Named after the national bird, I was promised a sight few locals had ever seen: the Montserrat Oriole frolicking in the wild.

 Another plus: for the most part, the hike wasn’t too tough.
 Unfortunately, I was still struggling after the previous night’s libations and my traveling partner, Dave, was fresh off his grueling half-marathon run.
 Scriber didn’t mind.
-He just kept excitedly pulling us through the forest pointing out this and that and punctuating his sentences with exotic bird calls of all kind.
+He just kept excitedly pulling us through the forest pointing out this and that and punctuating his sentences with exotic bird calls of all kinds.

 Soon enough, he paused, listened, gave one more call, then pointed.
-There it was, just about 10 feet above our heads, a golden ball of feathers with a jet-black head and tail.
+There it was, just about 10 feet above our heads.
+A golden ball of feathers with a jet-black head and tail.
 It turned to look us over.
 I can’t be sure, but it almost seemed as though the bird recognized Scriber as an old friend.
-They chatted back and forth for a few moments in fits and starts of multiple calls, then once their morning catch-up was done, the bird flitted away into the green.
+They chatted back and forth for a few moments in fits and starts of multiple calls.
+Then, once their morning catch-up was done, the bird flitted away into the green.

 From there, we saw countless other birds, frogs, plants and more on our hike.
 At one point we even crested a hill for a magnificent vista across half the island.
 The highlight by far, though, was our brief encounter with Montserrat’s national bird.